regebro/hovercraft/docs/examples/hovercraft.rst

 .. note::

    If there isn't more text to scroll up, space bar will go to the next slide.
-Therefore you, as a presenter, just press space everytime you run out of things to say!
+Therefore you, as a presenter, just press space every time you run out of things to say!

 ----